The Evolution of CAIRS

 In 2016, Dr. Soosan Jacob from India developed Corneal Allogenic Intrastromal Ring Segments (CAIRS).
-This method utilizes segments created from human donor cornea tissue, aiming to reduce the complications associated with PMMA.
-The creation of the tunnel, however, was still performed manually, which can be challenging in very thin keratoocnus corneas.
+This method utilizes segments created from human donor cornea tissue, aiming to reduce the complications associated with PMMA ring segments.
+The creation of the tunnel, however, was still performed manually, which can be challenging in very thin keratoconus corneas.

 No. In the contrary: the implanted corneal ring segment adds additional tissue to your cornea.